Unchpokable/Audiosurf-Tweaker/README.md

   * Hot Reload - After skin installation Tweaker will send to Audiosurf command to reload textures so you can see changes even without retry song.
 Sadly, Audiosurf does not reloading skysphere so in real time updates only tiles, rings, hits and fireworks
   * Control game' textures folder content - Tweaker will track content in game' textures folder and warn you if it dont match with content that Tweaker remember.
   * Safety installation - Can be enabled only if enabled folder content control.
 Will block installation of skins while content in game' textures folder is unsaved by Tweaker.

+### Other features
+- Audiosurf Tweaker can find active game process automatically, but only if it has his default name "QuestViewer.exe" and there is a single process called like that in the system.
+If your Tweaker hangs on "Wait for AS Approve" even if game running on the character screen or even in track, it can be caused by Tweaker handled wrong process.
+In this case you can click "Find running Audiosurf" and in the opened window select your game process.